-- 1. To allow persons whose names are listed in the Depository Registry (individually a "Depositor" and collectively the "Depositors") maintained by CDP to attend the Annual General Meeting ("AGM"), arrangements will be made for CDP to automatically issue a proxy form appointing each of the Depositors and, in relation to each of the Depositors, in respect of such number of shares of the Company set out opposite their respective names in the Depository Registry as at 28 September 2009 (the "Cut-Off Date"), as its proxy/proxies to attend and vote at the AGM.
-Accordingly an individual Depositor who wishes to attend and vote in person at the AGM can do so without having to submit the proxy form issued to Depositors ("Depositor Forxy Form") together with the Notice of the AGM. - 2.
-If an individual Depositor wishes to appoint person(s) other than himself to attend and vote at the AGM in his stead, the Depositor should complete and submit the Depositor Proxy Form in accordance with the instructions printed thereon.
+- 1. To allow persons whose names are listed in the Depository Registry (individually a "Depositor" and collectively the "Depositors") maintained by CDP to attend the Annual General Meeting ("AGM"), arrangements will be made for CDP to automatically issue a proxy form appointing each of the Depositors and, in relation to each of the Depositors, in respect of such number of shares of the Company set out opposite their respective names in the Depository Registry as at 27 September 2010 (the "Cut-Off Date"), as its proxy/proxies to attend and vote at the AGM.
+Accordingly an individual Depositor who wishes to attend and vote in person at the AGM can do so without having to submit the proxy form issued to Depositors ("Depositor Proxy Form") together with the Notice of the AGM. - 2.
+If an individual Depositor wishes to appoint person(s) other than himself to attend and vote at the AGM in his stead, the Depositor should complete and submit the Depository Proxy Form in accordance with the instructions printed thereon.
 A Depositor who is a corporation and who wishes to attend the AGM must submit the Depositor Proxy Form for the appointment of person(s) to attend and vote at the AGM on its behalf. - 3.
 If a Shareholder, who is not a Depositor, is unable to attend the AGM and wishes to appoint a proxy to attend and vote on his behalf, he should complete and submit the proxy form dispatched to Shareholders who are not Depositors ("Shareholder Proxy Form") in accordance with the instructions printed thereon. - 4.
-To be valid and effective, the Depositor Proxy Form and/or the Shareholder Proxy Form must be deposited at the office of the Singapore Share Transfer Agent, Boardroom Corporate & Advisory Services Pte.
-Ltd. at 3 Church Street #08-01, Samsung Hub, Singapore 049483 not less than 48 hours before the time appointed for holding of the AGM or any adjournment thereof. - 5.
-If re-elected under Resolution 2, Mr. Ong Chor Wei will remain a Non-Executive Director, a member of the Audit Committee as well as a member of the Remuneration Committee of the Company. - 6.
-Resolution 5 is to empower the Directors to issue shares in the capital of the Company and to make or grant instruments (such as warrants or debentures) convertible into shares, and to issue shares in pursuance of such instruments; up to a number not exceeding (i) 100% for Renounceable Rights Issues and (ii) 50% for Other Shares Issues, of which up to 20% may be issued other than on a pro rata basis to shareholders, provided that the total number of shares which may be issued pursuant to (i) and (iii) shall not exceed 100% of the issued shares (excluding treasury shares) in the capital of the Company.
-For the purpose of determining the aggregate number of shares that may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares) in the capital of the company.
-For the purpose of determining the aggregate number of shares that may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares) in the capital of the company at the time that Resolution 5 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share option or vesting of share awards which are outstanding or subsisting at the time that Resolution 5 is passed, and (b) any subsequent bonus issue or consolidation or subdivision of shares.
+To be valid and effective, the Depositor Proxy Form and/or the Shareholder Proxy Form must be deposited at the office of the Singapore Share Registrar & Transfer Agent, Boardroom Corporate & Advisory Services Pte.
+Ltd. at 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623 not less than 48 hours before the time appointed for holding of the AGM or any adjournment thereof. - 5.
+The Ordinary Resolution 6, if passed, will empower the Directors of the Company, to grant options and to allot and issue shares upon the exercise of such options in accordance with the Scheme. - 6.
+Resolution 7 is to empower the Directors to issue shares in the capital of the Company and to make or grant instruments (such as warrants or debentures) convertible into shares, and to issue shares in pursuance of such instruments; up to a number not exceeding (i) 100% for Renounceable Rights Issues and (ii) 50% for Other Shares Issues, of which up to 20% may be issued other than on a pro rata basis to shareholders, provided that the total number of shares which may be issued pursuant to (i) and (ii) shall not exceed 100% of the issued shares (excluding treasury shares) in the capital of the Company.
+For the purpose of determining the aggregate number of shares that may be issued, the percentage of issued shares shall be based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time that Resolution 7 is passed, after adjusting for (a) new shares arising from the conversion or exercise of any convertible securities or share option or vesting of share awards which are outstanding or subsisting at the time that Resolution 7 is passed, and (b) any subsequent bonus issue or consolidation or subdivision of shares.